 The Troy-Bilt Vortex 2490 277cc has been named the best 3-stage blower.
-It has a 24-inch clearance area and plenty of power provided by the 277cc engine.
+It has a 24-inch clearance area and plenty of power provided by the 277cc engine that easily tackles heavy wet snow.
 It is easy to use and comes with 15 x 5-inch X-TRAC tires to avoid punctures and grip in tough conditions.

 The Cub Cadet is my runner up pick.
 It is a good option due to its easy steering and 200-degree adjustable chute.